sadiki-o/MaterialUi-Notes-taking-app/README.md

-### Starter Project for the Material UI playlist

-Download the code & run **npm install** to install dependencies before starting the app.

-You'll also need to install Material UI as a dependency.
-To do this run **npm install @material-ui/core**
+First of all cd to the directory of the app,
+To start run  in terminal  : "npm install" then to start the json-server, open another terminal instance and run : "json-server --watch data/db.json --port 8000" and finally to start the app run : "npm start"